-Speaking for Impact (1 or 2 credits) Focus on the Oral Interpretation Aspect — Bringing Literature to Life in the Classroom
+Speaking for Impact (1 credit) Focus on the Oral Interpretation Aspect — Bringing Literature to Life in the Classroom

 Course Description: Strong, effective communication skills are necessary in all aspects of your life.
 Though focus of this course will be on preparation, examination, organization, and delivery aspects of using effective voices in the classroom and in particular the oral interpretation aspect— bringing literature to life in the classroom.
 The skills you build will also be applicable to other areas of your life.
 The readings, course activities, and course projects are created to strengthen your skills.
 Active listening will be examined as a fundamental prerequisite for effective and efficient public communication.
 This will include making ongoing efforts to learn from our experiences during the time in this NSLC program and through deliberate critiques; these activities will improve our communication skills.